 Tony Perez (violin), Camerata Milwaukee founding member, studied violin at the Academia Latinoamericana de Violin in Venezuela with Jose Francisco del Castillo and Sergio Celis.
 At that time, he was a member of Jovenes Arcos de Venezuela, a chamber orchestra that specialized in music of the Baroque and Classical periods, and a regular member of several professional symphony orchestras in the Caracas area.
 He also served as a violin teacher and orchestra instructor for the highly successful and renowned Venezuelan System of Youth Symphony Orchestras (El Sistema) in several of its Caracas branches.
-From 2011 to 2013 and originally part of an academic internship, the Carroll Academy at Carroll University asked him to help implement an El Sistema-based orchestral program for elementary school children at Hadfield Elementary (Waukesha School District), where he taught orchestra and violin lessons.
-He earned a Bachelor's Degree in Music Education from Brigham Young University in 2009 and a Master's Degree in Chamber Music Performance-Violin from the University of Wisconsin-Milwaukee in 2012, where he studied with Dr. Bernard Zinck.
-He currently serves as the String Director at St. Robert School in Shorewood-WI, where he teaches violin, viola, cello, and string ensemble.
+He earned a Bachelor's Degree in Music Education from Brigham Young University and a Master's Degree in Chamber Music Performance-Violin from the University of Wisconsin-Milwaukee, where he studied with Dr. Bernard Zinck.
+He currently serves as the Strings Program Director at St. Robert School in Shorewood-WI, where he teaches violin, viola, cello, and string ensemble.

 Floralba Vivas (harpsichord), Camerata Milwaukee founding member, obtained her first degree in piano performance from the Conservatorio Jose Angel Lamas in her native country of Venezuela.
 In 1988 she moved to the United States in order to pursue piano studies with renowned Venezuelan pianist Judit Jaimes.
 Under Ms. Jaimes' guidance, she completed both Undergraduate and Master's Degree programs in Piano Performance and Instrumental Chamber Music at the University of Wisconsin-Milwaukee, where she also worked with members of the Fine Arts Quartet.
 Previous performances include solo and chamber music recitals in Venezuela, the United States, and Italy.
 Currently, Ms. Vivas resides in Milwaukee, where she performs regularly as a free-lance pianist and chamber musician.